- How does the user groupware work?

 - Automatic start: The user groupware login window is started before any other window of the application.
 The project initialization code is executed once the login window is opened and validated.

-- Manual start (by programming): The login window will only be opened if gpwOpen is used.
+- Manual start (through programming): The login window will only be opened if gpwOpen is used.
 This option can be used to execute the project initialization code before opening the login window.
 This makes it possible, for example, to display a window requesting the language in which the application must be run.

 User groupware options (standard and BaaS mode)